Melinda Mae and Eating the Whale One Bite at a Time

 So why am I taking this stroll down poetry lane?

 I was reminded of this poem the other day.
-I've been stressing the importance of taking small, consistent steps to one of my email coaching clients, and she responded with, "You know how you eat the elephant don't you?"
+I was emphasizing the importance of taking small, consistent steps towards our goals with one of my clients when she replied, “You know how you eat the elephant don't you?"

 In that moment, even though I hadn't thought about it in decades, this poem leapt to the front of my brain.

-If you're facing a massive amount of clutter (or any other daunting task), it's OK.
+If you're facing a seemingly insurmountable goal, it’s OK.

 Just as with Melinda Mae eating a whale:

-When you take small, consistent steps towards getting rid of your clutter, it will happen.
+When you take small, consistent steps towards your goals, you will reach them.

-You will be able to make the clutter go away.
+You will be able to execute your marketing plan.

 Start at the "tail" and systematically work your way through it.